JEE ADVANCED 2017 PATTERN & SYLLABUS

 NATIONAL LEVEL OFFLINE TEST

-JEE Advanced Exam Pattern 2017 gives details about what type of questions will appear in the entrance exam, marking scheme, time duration and weightage given to different sections and subjects, etc. The exam pattern of JEE Advanced keeps on changing each year.
-However, some elements of JEE Advanced exam remain the same.
+JEE Advanced Exam Pattern 2017 gives details about what type of questions to expect in JEE Advanced 2017, marking scheme, time duration and weightage given to different sections and subjects, etc. The exam pattern of JEE Advanced keeps on changing each year.
+However, some elements of JEE Advanced remain the same.

 |Exam Mode||Online (Computer Based) or Offline (Pen Paper Based) both|